Bunkai9448/Marmalade_Boy_SGB/README.md

 # Marmalade Boy SGB Fantranslation

-This repository contains files and info to reverse engineering and modify the Marmalade Boy game for SuperGameBoy, with the main goal of creating a fantranslation for it.
+This repository contains files and info to reverse engineer and modify the Marmalade Boy game for SuperGameBoy, with the main goal of creating a fantranslation for it.

 ## ROM Data
 You must provide your own game files.
 Do not ask here for them.